 You in the mood for a nice, tall glass of…cockroach milk?

-If you’re like most people, that’s a no, but watch out: it might not be long before your local grocery store carries this unique form of insect milk in their dairy department.
+If you’re like most people, that’s a No. But watch out.
+It might not be long before your local grocery store carries this unique form of insect milk in the dairy department.

 Scientists have discovered that the Pacific Beetle cockroach produces a highly-nutritious milk for its offspring to consume.

 The milk is extremely rich in fat, sugar, and protein.